onaio/gisida-react/src/lib/components/Login/README.md

 ### Set Up

+Update your client project with the following changes:

-In your client project's `site-config.json`, remove the property password if it exists.
+In `site-config.json` file, remove the property password if it exists.

 ```
 {